Cerrone: 21st Century

 In September 2016 he released the single "Move Me" featuring Brendan Reilly as a precursor to the forthcoming album Red Lips.

-It was followed by a remix EP of the same song in January 2017 released through Big Beat Atlantic Records.
+It was followed by a remix EP of the same song in January 2017, released through Big Beat Atlantic Records.

-Notable performances
+Select Performances

-He performed in front of hundreds of thousands of people at huge concerts and events such as the 2005 Dance Party Live in Versailles and the 2000 Los Angeles Millennium Célébration where, at the request of the Mayor of Los Angeles, Cerrone staged the initials Hollywood and produced an exceptional opera.
-Also in 1989, he performed in the concert at Paris's Place de la Concorde for the celebration of the bicentenary of the Revolution in front of more than 600,000 spectators.
+He performed in large concerts and events such as the 2005 Dance Party Live in Versailles and the 2000 Los Angeles Millennium Célébration, where, at the request of the Mayor of Los Angeles, Cerrone staged the beginnings of the Hollywood cinema era.
+In 1989, he performed in the concert at Paris's Place de la Concorde for the celebration of the bicentenary of the French Revolution.

-In 1991 he performed a concert event in Tokyo for the launch of the first HD satellite TV channel in Japan.
-He claims, and it is often credited by others, that he was "the first" to put the kick drum (or bass drum) into the foreground of modern dance music.
+In 1991, he performed a concert event in Tokyo for the launch of the first HD satellite TV channel in Japan.